 Contact Our Personal Injury Lawyer

 The firefighting foam (AFFF) lawsuit against manufacturers is an ongoing process that has seen a number of developments in the recent past.
 If you or a loved one has been affected by AFFF exposure, it’s important to note that these claims are individual claims and not a part of a class action lawsuit.
 By filing an individual claim, you may be able to recover more compensation than if you were to join a class action lawsuit.
-If you’re considering legal action, we recommend contacting Nadrich & Cohen for more information on your options.
+If you’re considering legal action, we recommend contacting Nadrich Accident Injury Lawyers for more information on your options.

 Our firefighting foam lawsuit lawyers have the experience and tenacity to fight for you to get the maximum compensation amount you deserve.
 We do it for you at no cost but will charge a small percentage of your successful recovery.
 Call us today for a free consultation.